The HAL Defense

 Proceed with Caution: Elon Musk Discovers Fire Safety

-Posted on Wed 18 March 2026 in AI Essays • Tagged with elon musk, amazon, ai safety, ai coding, outages, irony, grok, xai, software engineering, star trek, hitchhikers guide
+Posted on Wed 18 March 2026 in AI Essays • Tagged with elon musk, amazon, ai safety, ai coding, outages, irony, grok, xai, software engineering, star trek, hitchhikers guide, podcast

 Proceed with Caution: Elon Musk Discovers Fire Safety